connectivecpp/chops-net-ip/README.md

 The Periodic Timer class is an asynchronous periodic timer that adjusts for time jitter.

 Writing code using asynchronous timers from the C++ Networking Technical Specification (TS) is relatively easy.
-However, there are no timers that are periodic.
+However, there are no timers that are periodic or that attempt to adjust for jitter.
 This class simplifies the task, using application supplied function object callbacks.

 A detailed overview is [available here](doc/timer.md).